2020 United States presidential election in New York

 The 2020 United States presidential election in New York was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 New York voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
-New York has 29 electoral votes in the Electoral College.
+New York had 29 electoral votes in the Electoral College.
 Trump announced that Florida would be his home state for this election, rather than New York as it had been previously.
 This was the first presidential election in New York to allow no-excuse absentee voting.

-New York continued its streak as a solidly blue state.
-Biden's victory came from overwhelming strength with Black and Hispanic voters, especially those from New York City, as well as strong support throughout the state, particularly in suburban areas such as Westchester and Nassau counties, from college-educated, suburban, Hispanic, Asian, Multiracial, and other cosmopolitan voters.
+Despite Donald Trump's longtime association with the state, New York was considered to be a state Biden would win or a safe blue state.
+Statewide elections in New York are dominated by New York City, the most populated city in the US and a Democratic stronghold home to around 43% of the state's population.
+Biden's victory came from overwhelming strength with Black and Hispanic voters, especially those from New York City, as well as strong support throughout the state, particularly in suburban areas such as Westchester and Nassau counties, from college-educated, suburban, Hispanic, Asian, and Multiracial voters.

-New York weighed in for this election as 19% more Democratic than the national average.
+Biden was immediately declared the winner of New York's electoral votes when polls closed on Election Day.
+Biden slightly outperformed Hillary Clinton's margin of victory from 4 years earlier by 0.48% and flipped 4 counties that previously voted for Trump.
+Biden's 5,244,886 vote total is the highest vote total for a presidential candidate in New York.

+New York voted 19% more Democratic than the national average.
+This was the first time since 1992 that Orange, Oswego, Washington, Madison, and Warren counties voted for the losing presidential candidate, as well as the first since 1976 that a Democrat won without Cayuga, Cortland, Otsego, Seneca, Franklin, Niagara, and St. Lawrence counties, and the first since 1960 that a Democrat won without Sullivan County.